-While the Envision Jefferson 2035 Comprehensive Plan (adopted in 2015) discusses renewable energy, it does not include specific references or guidance for developing the commercial-scale generation facilities currently proposed.
-The Jefferson County zoning ordinance (as amended December 17, 2020, prior to the April 13 2021 amendment) had no provisions for permitting these facilities anywhere in the county.
+The Envision Jefferson 2035 Comprehensive Plan (adopted in 2015) mentioned renewable energy, but it did not include any specific references or guidance for developing industrial-scale solar generation facilities.
+At the beginning of 2020, the Jefferson County zoning ordinance also had no provisions for permitting industrial-scale solar generation facilities anywhere in the county.

 A Solar Amendment to the Zoning Ordinance – Adopted, Then Vacated

-In response to the petition, the Planning Commission drafted a text amendment (ZTA19-03) to the county zoning ordinance.
-The Planning Commission sent its recommended text to the County Commission in July 2020.
-The recommended amendment text added the residential growth and other districts to the original rural district as areas to allow commercial-scale solar facilities.
-The recommended amendment text designated solar facilities as a principal permitted use (versus the originally-requested conditional use permit type).
+Following the worksession, the Planning Commission directed its staff to propose a draft text amendment to the county zoning ordinance, which ultimately resulted in text amendment ZTA19-03, which the Planning Commission sent as a recommendation to the County Commission in July 2020.
+The Planning Commission recommendation for the text amendment expanded the areas of the county where industrial-scale solar projects could be permitted to include residential growth and other districts in addition to the rural district.
+The Planning Commission’s 2020 recommendation also designated solar facilities as a principal permitted use (versus the originally-requested conditional use permit type) in all of these zoning districts.

 [READ MORE: A Look at Rural Zoning, Permitted Use & Conditional Use]

-In response to the Planning Commission’s recommendation, the Jefferson County Commission held two workshops and a public hearing on the proposed amendment during the summer and early fall of 2020.
-The County Commission voted to adopt the amendment to the zoning ordinance in October 2020.
-The County Commission later voted to vacate that approval in December 2020 and requested the Planning Commission to further review the proposed amendment.
+Following the Planning Commission’s recommendation, the Jefferson County Commission held two workshops and a public hearing on the proposed amendment during the summer and early fall of 2020.
+The County Commission then voted in October 2020 to adopt the amendment (ZTA19-03) to the zoning ordinance.
+In December 2020, the County Commission voted to vacate their approval of the amendment, citing procedural issues, and requested the Planning Commission to review the proposed amendment again.

-The Planning Commission held a public hearing on the amendment at its regular meeting on February 9, 2021.
+On February 9, 2021, the Planning Commission held a public hearing on the ZTA19-03 amendment at its regular meeting.
 On February 23, the Planninc Commission convened a special meeting to discuss the public comments and the amendment language.
-The agenda packet for this meeting which includes the proposed amendment text and comments submitted by the public is available at the Jefferson County website (link).
+Both of these meetings were conducted online only.
+The agenda packet for the February 23 meeting which includes the proposed amendment text and comments submitted by the public is available at the Jefferson County website (link).

 Following the discussion at the February 23, 2021 meeting, the Planning Commission requested its legal council to prepare an analysis of the compatibility of the proposed amendment with the County’s comprehensive plan.
 The Planning Commission reviewed this legal analysis on March 9, 2021 and voted to recommend the proposed amendment to the County Commission.